webprofusion/certify-docs/docs/kb/202109-letsencrypt.md

 - In some cases, the expiry of the root (and its related expiring R3 intermediate certificate) may causes certificates to be considered untrusted or invalid.
 To fix this you need to make your server use (serve) the correct chain.
 - In other cases, the issue may be with the client computer.
-- Some Certify The Web renewals will fail with *too many certificates (5) already issued for this exact set of domains in the last 168 hours*.
+- Some app renewals will fail with *too many certificates (5) already issued for this exact set of domains in the last 168 hours*.
 See solution below.
 - If you have clients complaining about some android devices not working with their websites, you may need to migrate to a different Certificate Authority (see below).

 :::warning CA Migration Recommended On Windows if you need to support old devices